-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Empire East Land Holdings, Inc. and subsidiaries as of December 31, 2009 and 2008, and of their consolidated financial performance and cash flows for each of the three years in the period ended December 31, 2009 in accordance with Philippine Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of Empire East Land Holdings, Inc. and subsidiaries as at December 31, 2010 and 2009, and of their consolidated financial performance and cash flows for each of the three years in the period ended December 31, 2010 in accordance with Philippine Financial Reporting Standards.